2021 Atlantic hurricane season: Tropical Storm Claudette

-In mid-June, a tropical wave crossed the Caribbean and eventually interacted with the enhanced portion of the monsoon trough in the East Pacific.
-This resulted in a large cyclonic gyre over Central America, with distinct disturbances over the East Pacific and in the Bay of Campeche.
+In mid-June, a Central American gyre produced distinct disturbances over the East Pacific and in the Bay of Campeche.
 The latter system moved north, though it struggled with wind shear, resulting in a broad center with multiple swirls and winds largely confined in a rainband to the east.
 Around 00:00 UTC on June 19, the system organized into Tropical Storm Claudette and promptly moved onshore about 30 mi south-southwest of Houma, Louisiana, with peak winds of 45 mph.
 The cyclone weakened to a depression as it moved northeastward over Alabama, but it regained tropical storm intensity while crossing North Carolina and reached a secondary peak intensity just offshore.
-By June 22, Claudette was accelerating northeast and undergoing an extratropical transition, a process it completed around 06:00 UTC that day.
-The extratropical low dissipated on June 23 to the southeast of Nova Scotia.
+On June 22, Claudette became an extratropical cyclone, which dissipated the next day to the southeast of Nova Scotia.

 The precursor Central American gyre, which also contributed to the development of Tropical Storm Dolores in the eastern Pacific, brought flooding to portions of Mexico, especially in Oaxaca, Puebla, and Veracruz.
 At least 400 homes in Veracruz alone suffered damage due to flooding or mudslides, while two people drowned in Chiapas.
 Between far eastern Louisiana and the Florida Panhandle, Claudette produced tropical storm-force wind gusts, heavy rainfall, and storm surge ranging from 2 to 4 ft in height.
 Precipitation in Louisiana peaked at 11.03 in near Slidell, causing some degree of damage to 100 homes in the city.
 Additionally, about 100 homes in Hancock County, Mississippi, suffered water damage due to a combination of heavy rainfall and storm surge.
 Claudette also spawned at least nine tornadoes, four in Mississippi, three in Alabama, and one each in Georgia and North Carolina.
 One of the Alabama tornadoes, which was rated high-end EF2, remained on the ground for just over 22 mi, causing major damage and injured 20 people between East Brewton and Castleberry.
 The system caused 14 fatalities in the United States, all in Alabama, with 10 of those deaths due to a multi-vehicular accident near Montgomery.
 Overall, damage from Claudette in the United States was estimated at $375 million.